 Your baby will lay face up in the bed.
-You can stay with her during the test or hold her if you need to.
+You can stay with them during the test or hold them if you need to.
 The room will be dark so the technician can see the images on the computer screen more clearly.

 The technician will put a clear gel on a small wand, called a probe or transducer, and on the top of your baby’s head.
 The technician moves the probe gently over the area.
 Sound waves go from the probe, through the gel, and into the head.
 The computer changes the sound waves into images.
 The test usually takes 15 to 30 minutes.

 If an adult gets a head ultrasound during brain surgery, the surgeon will remove part of the skull and use the probe to help find a tumor or mass in the brain.